 Use of E-learning in Indonesia

-Indonesia has a population of 250 million, it is a very big country, and its many universities are distributed over the country.
+Indonesia is a large country with a population of 250 million.
+Its many universities are distributed all over the country.
 Access to education in research methods is, if available, mostly confined to local institutions.
 Indonesian authorities therefore recognise that online teaching will greatly improve access, improve flexibility of education for students who usually have other professional obligations, and improve harmonization of research methods education across institutions.
-Indonesian institutes have expressed an interest in getting their students engaged in online courses, in learning how to teach in online courses, how to construct online courses and in getting the means for online course production.
+Indonesian institutes have expressed an interest in getting their students engaged in online courses, in learning how to teach and construct online courses, and in getting the means for online course production.

 HEALTH-I aims to help medical faculties in Indonesia introduce a blended learning program to help secure the continued education of young Indonesian researchers.
-The Julius Center features 90 ECTS credited MSc Epidemiology programmes, of which our project partner Elevate Health, provides a full online version.
-In HEALTH-I, this online version is used as a basis for a concise certification track program to train young Indonesian researchers through a set of 6 core distance learning courses that in combination cover the essential principles of study design, data analysis, and clinical epidemiology.
-Additionally, students follow online courses on Big Data (developed by UCL), Appropriateness of Health Care Utilization (developed by UAB), Epidemiology of Chronic Disease in South East Asia (developed by CEEBM), Meta-analysis of Prognostic Research (developed by Julius Center/Dutch Cochrane Center) each important new areas of health research particularly aimed at informing health policy.
-Elevate Health supports online course development facilities in all Indonesian partner institutes and create at CEEBM/Cipto Mangunkusumo General Hospital a modern video learning centre for continued local development of online education.
+The Julius Center features 90 ECTS credited MSc Epidemiology programmes, of which our project partner Elevate Health provides a full online version.
+In HEALTH-I, this online version is used as a basis for a concise certification track program to train young Indonesian researchers through a set of 6 core distance learning courses which cover the essential principles of study design, data analysis, and clinical epidemiology.
+Additionally, students follow online courses on Big Data (developed by UCL), Appropriateness of Health Care Utilization (developed by UAB), Epidemiology of Chronic Disease in South East Asia (developed by CEEBM), and Meta-analysis of Prognostic Research (developed by Julius Center/Dutch Cochrane Center), each of which are important new areas of health research particularly aimed at informing health policy.
+Elevate Health supports online course development facilities in all Indonesian partner institutes.
+This includes creating a modern video learning centre for CEEBM/Cipto Mangunkusumo General Hospital for continued local development of online education.
 Through a teach-the-teachers programme, selected lecturers from all Indonesian partners are trained on location in Indonesia by senior staff of the European partner institutes to provide theoretical feedback and research tutoring to the young trainees.
 Candidates are also offered an actual research phase under shared supervision of senior staff from European partners and lecturers from the Indonesian partners.